tydkdev/FavoriteColor/README.md

 ## Introduction

 Part of a three-tier architecture, provisioned and deployed to AWS, using HashiCorp Packer and Terraform.
-Favorite Color Web Application is a simple Angular 1.6 / Bootstrap 4 SPA, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, backed by MongoDB.
-Node is used for local development and testing.
-Node is not required for Production.
-I recommend that the client-side application be run on Apache web server.
+Favorite Color Web Application is a simple Angular 1.5 / Bootstrap 4 SPA, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, backed by MongoDB.

+Node is only used for local development and testing of the application.
+Node is not required to run the client-side application in Production.
+You can run the application using Node (`server.js`), or host with Apache (`index.html`).

 ## Quick Start